 Cop Copine

-inferior being, I headed into the Yorkville & Cumberland shopping areas.
+After shaking off the sensation that I was somehow an inferior being, I headed into the Yorkville & Cumberland shopping areas.
 If possible, this area houses even more elite shopping than Bloor, as well as some popular Canadian designers that I know nothing about.

-s area for one store.
+I only came to this area for one store.
 Cop Copine is a label out of Paris, that is popular for their asymmetrical, slightly quirky designs and practical material choices.
 The clothes are easy to wash and wear, without the need for dry clean.
 I'm able to get my Cop Copine fix at home, but it was almost necessary to make the pilgrimage to the only official Cop Copine store in Canada.

-a lovely change from the chilly atmosphere I had encountered at Mont Blanc.
+The salesgirl there was incredibly friendly and cheery - a lovely change from the chilly atmosphere I had encountered at Mont Blanc.
 After trying on the entire shop, I found a couple pieces I would have loved to have taken home with me.
 Unfortunately at almost $400 per piece and no layaway option in sight, I had to walk away, slightly sad & disappointed, but incredibly relieved I didn't fall further into debt.

 Laywine's